scoolerh/SoftwareFinalProject/README.md

 ## How to Use

-Once you build and up the Docker file, go to local host and run on port 5555.
-The '/' route has further instructions.
+Once you build and up the Docker file, go to local host and run on port 9000.
+It might take a while to load, but we promise it works :) The '/' route has further instructions.

-## Currently Implemented

-- Create a new game
-- Print the initial and final game board through a very primitive JSON object
-- Check for valid moves given a dice roll
-- View the win/loss ratios for some hardcoded users (Sophie, Hannah, Bryan, Selma, and Matt)